 While Path to Apple Card won’t give you any new information about why your application was unsuccessful, it could serve as a valuable roadmap and ensure you stay on track with your credit building efforts.

-The Path to Apple Card program typically lasts four months, after which you’ll be invited to reapply.
+The Path to Apple Card program typically lasts four months, after which you’ll get an invitation to reapply that’s good for 14 days.
 Of course, participation in the program does not guarantee approval.